JuliaQX/QXTns.jl/docs/src/index.md

 ```@meta
-CurrentModule = QXTn
+CurrentModule = QXTns
 ```

-# QXTn
+# QXTns

-QXTn is a Julia package with data structures and utilities for manipulating tensor networks.
+QXTns is a Julia package with data structures and utilities for manipulating tensor networks.
 As well as generic tensor network data structure, it also contains specific data structures for handling tensor networks derived from quantum circuits.
 It was developed as part of the QuantEx project, one of the individual software projects of WP8 of PRACE 6IP.